On the Viterbi process with continuous state space: Examples

-The stopping times $\tau(k),k\ge 1$ form a renewal process, with respect to which both $(X,Y)$ and $\hat X =(\hat X_m)_{m\ge 1}$ are regenerative (see \cite{Ca06} for more details).
-As pointed out in \cite{LeKo08} the condition \eqref{CR} can be quite restrictive, especially when the transition matrix is sparse.
+The stopping times $\tau(k)$, $k\ge1$, form a renewal process, with respect to which both $(X,Y)$ and $\hat X =(\hat X_m)_{m\ge1}$ are regenerative (see \cite{Ca06} for more details).
+As pointed out in \cite{LeKo08}, the condition~\eqref{CR} can be quite restrictive, especially when the transition matrix is sparse.
 The convergence in \eqref{hat} and the regenerative property are verified in \cite{LeKo08} under less conservative conditions, using a more sophisticated construction of the renewal times.

 In summary, both \cite{CaRo02} and \cite{LeKo08} deduce the existence of the limit in \eqref{hat} from the explicit construction of stopping times, based on the discreteness of the hidden process state space.
-The following example shows that this still may be possible in HMMs with continuous state space.
+The following example shows that this still may be possible in HMMs with continuous state spaces. \begin{example} Consider a linear HMM with Laplacian state and Gaussian observation noises: